 The Montana Heritage Center—the new home for the Montana Historical Society—has been designed to capture the grandeur and excitement of Montana itself.
 After years of hard work, consensus-building, and careful design, we have arrived at plans that unite six Montana Historical Society programs in two buildings with one vision—to celebrate Montana’s history and provide greater access for Montanans and our visitors.

-It was 1950 when Montana came together to build the Veterans and Pioneers Memorial Building, the current home of the Montana Historical Society.
+It was 1950 when Montana came together as one to build the Veterans and Pioneers Memorial Building, the current home of the Montana Historical Society.
 Now is the time for our generation to step forward to create a new MHS large enough to preserve and protect our ever-expanding collections and provide a modern venue for the collections to be exhibited and used by future generations of Montanans.
 Consensus was reached to locate this project on the Capitol Campus, a few steps from the Capitol building.
-This exciting addition will provide meeting space, food service, and other public amenities for all those who come to our capital to experience Montana.
+This exciting addition will provide public and legislative meeting space, food service, and other amenities for all those who come to our capital to experience Montana.

 “If we had a great facility, we’d be the Smithsonian of the West.
-Our collections are that good.”—MHS patron
+Our collections are that good.”— MHS patron

 The Montana Heritage Center will be a welcoming place for all people—museum visitors, researchers, educators, school children, tour groups from Montana and beyond—to learn about Montana’s heritage in the shadow of Montana’s State Capitol.

 Plans for the new Montana Heritage Center result in additional parking spaces in the area.
-The landscaped grounds have plenty of green space for outdoor events and festivals including a terraced amphitheatre adjacent to the center.
+The landscaped grounds have plenty of green space for outdoor events and festivals, including a terraced amphitheatre adjacent to the center.

 Located directly across the street from the Montana State Capitol, the Montana Historical Society hosts thousands of students and their teachers from every corner of Montana who visit to learn about state government, take MHS tours of the State Capitol, visit Montana’s Museum and engage our research, education, and historic preservation programs.
 To hear their excited voices, see their faces, and watch them learn of what it means to be a Montanan reminds us of why this is a special place.
-The plan for the Montana Heritage Center includes renovation of the existing building, using state-owned property just across the street north of the existing building for new construction, and bringing the entire project together with a concourse gallery under Sixth Avenue connecting the two facilities.
+The plan for the Montana Heritage Center includes renovation of the existing building, using state-owned property just across the street to the north of the existing building for new construction, and bringing the entire project together with a concourse gallery under Sixth Avenue connecting the two facilities.
 The new Montana Heritage Center will be a welcoming “front door” to Montana and an important improvement to our State Capitol Campus.

-Thank you.
+Thank you!
 Come visit us at your Montana Historical Society.

 In this video, television news anchorman Tom Brokaw stresses the importance of the Montana Heritage Center for Montana's future.